|Home | Products | Services | Testimonials | Articles | Contact |||עברית|

 There are three main reasons people fail to follow through:

 A) Don't let yourself get discouraged when setbacks occur.
 Sometimes circumstances arise that throw you back into debt.
-This could be an unexpected expense.
+There might be an unexpected expense.
 It could be you make a mistake.
 Be resolved to continue working to get out of debt no matter what happens!

 B) One of the main reasons people do not follow through on their goals has to do with understanding how motivation works.
 When you start a program like this typically you are motivated by a negative feeling of being in debt.
 Negative motivation is great to get started.
 It really does hurt to be in debt!

 The problem is that negative motivation usually does not keep people motivated over time.
 For that, you need some positive motivation: A very inspiring goal, for example (see below).
-Therefore, think of positive reasons you want to achieve your goal of getting out of debt and keep them in mind!
+Therefore, think of positive reasons you want to achieve your goal of getting out of debt and keep them in mind to keep yourself motivated!

 This point is really a crucial one and I want to develop it more...What often happens is that people begin achieving their goal...in this case they begin to reduce their debt.
 Then, as they reduce their debt, the negative motivation is not as strong because they are not in such big debt anymore.
-They begin to lose their motivation and gradually lose interest entirely.
-Then they may just fall back into their old financial habits and, eventually, back into debt.
+The more they get out of devt, the more they lose their motivation until they lose interest entirely.
+Then they may just gradually fall back into their old financial habits and, eventually, back into debt.
 Be aware of this phenomenon and you will be able to achieve your goal of getting out of debt (and other goals as well).

 C) Another reason people are unsuccessful following through is because they don't think that they are capable to doing it---particularly if they know a lot of people in debt and who were unable to get themselves out of debt.